AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Drivers Without Insurance

 Although UM coverage isn’t a requirement in Arizona, many companies still offer it.
-While this coverage is not necessary, it provides extra protection while on the road, since 12 percent of drivers in Arizona were uninsured in 2019, which is equal to the national average.4
+While this coverage is not necessary, it provides extra protection while on the road, since 12 percent of drivers in Arizona were uninsured in 2022, 2 percent less than the national average.4

 Stacking is the act of combining coverage for multiple vehicles.
 Unfortunately, Arizona operates unstacked.
 If you have more than one car on your policy, you cannot apply uninsured/underinsured bodily injury coverage across your vehicles.